morrissey466/Illinois_School_Analysis/DataDefinitions.md

     Student Enrollment - Low Income % - Percent of enrolled students who who receive or live in households that receive Supplemental Nutrition Assistance Program or Temporary Assistance to Needy Families benefits; are classified as homeless, migrant,runaway, Head Start, or foster children; or live in a household where the household income meets the U.S.Department of Agriculture income guidelines to receive free or reduced-price meals.

+    Community College Remediation - Community College remediation is the percentage of graduates who attended an Illinois community college and were enrolled in remedial courses.
+The source for this metric is from Illinois Community College Board (ICCB) and Student Information System (SIS).
+Remediation is tracked in aggregate (Overall) and can be disaggregated by subject, Reading, Mathematics and Communications.

     Avg.
 Class Size - All grades.
 The total number of students enrolled divided by the number of classes.